AN-SOF Antenna Simulation Software

 - Antennas above a lossy ground plane.

-- Broadcast antennas over radial wire ground screens.
+- Broadcast antennas above radial wire ground screens.

 - Single layer microstrip patch antennas.